krieven/W3View/api-doc.md

 *appContext* - any object, you can use it for initialyze your components.

-Each W3View instance contains two methods
+Each W3View instance contains three methods
 * w3view.parse(definitions: string) - parses definitions and register them in the factory
+* w3view.register(definitions: HTMLElement[]) - register definitions in the factory
-* w3view.create(tagName: string, attributes?: {}) -
+* w3view.create(tagName: string, attributes?: {}) - creates instance of component by name and set attributes

 ## API of W3View components
 Each W3View component is instance of HTMLElement and extends it API by